montlebalm/montlebalm.github.io/_posts/2014-8-2-swift-techniques-strings.md

 ---
 title: "Swift Techniques: Strings"
 layout: single
-summary: "Tips and tricks for manipulating strings in Swift."
+summary: "Tips and tricks for manipulating strings in Swift"
 ---

 Sometimes manipulating strings can be a little cumbersome in Swift.
 Here's a handful of